-A few months ago I asked a group of students, who of our present world and corporate leaders according to them qualified as a good leader.
+A few months ago I asked a group of students, who of our present world and corporate leaders according to them qualified as a good leaders.
 They did not mention one name.
 None.
 I rephrased the question and asked them what qualifies a good leader according to them.
-In choir they answered they should not be narcists, egocentric, megalomaniac, only care about themselves.
+In choir, they answered they should not be narcists, egocentric, or megalomaniacs, and only care about themselves.

 This small story for me illustrates the crisis in leadership we are having in the world.
 Our notions and understanding about leadership must be reviewed fundamentally it seems.
 But how?

-During the time I was studying I developed a fascination for complexity science.
-At that time this was an experimental approach which sought to understand reality from a totally different perspective, than mainstream thinking.
-The fascinating world of complex systems which abound in nature.
+During the time I was studying, I developed a fascination for complexity science.
+At that time this was an experimental approach that sought to understand reality from a totally different perspective, than mainstream thinking.
+The fascinating world of complex systems abounds in nature.
 Living systems.
 Ants, swarms of birds, people.
-They teach us a lot about leadership, collaboration, team-spirit.
+They teach us a lot about leadership, collaboration, and team spirit.

-In complex systems leadership is not based on power nor authority.
+In complex systems, leadership is not based on power or authority.
 It self-organizes.
-Study bees, ants, birds and you will be left in awe at how amazingly intricate, complex and organized their behaviour is.
+Study bees, ants, and birds, and you will be left in awe at how amazingly intricate, complex, and organized their behavior is.
 Leadership is also not a role that only is played by one person.
 It may rotate, depending on what is required.
-So leaderships is always in function of what the collective needs.
+So leadership is always in function of what the collective needs.
 It is this, which determines who the leader is and for how long.
 Leadership then is about serving and facilitating the process.

-In my life I have had different leaders – as managers, bosses, CEO’s, Board Members.
-I have lead people myself in different roles.
+In my life, I have had different leaders – as managers, bosses, CEOs, and Board Members.
+I have led people in different roles.
 And discovered a very important lesson.
 That the value of a leader is not accomplished by the successes achieved or the goals attained.
 Good leadership most of all is measured by the extent to which the people one leads are successful at what they do.
 They are propelled into action to achieve things they could not imagine they are capable of.

 I had a recent example during one of the training programs I developed to teach individual leadership.
-She is a young woman from Saudi-Arabia.
-Growing up in a country which makes women invisible had been very difficult for her.
+She is a young woman from Saudi Arabia.
+Growing up in a country that makes women invisible had been very difficult for her.
 She had to unchain herself, by leaving her country and moving to Turkey where I met her.